 There are exceptions to the general rule that the title of the account or sub account

-The payee is the spouse, natural parent or adoptive parent, or stepparent of the beneficiary, and
+The payee is the spouse, natural parent or adoptive parent, or stepparent of the beneficiary,

 The payee and the beneficiary live in the same household, and

 The payee requests direct deposit to the payee's personal checking account, and

 The field office (FO) confirms with the payee that benefits received are for the beneficiary's

 current expenses and there will be no accumulation of funds in the account.